Green Building Best Practices

 Green Building Solutions

-Electrification of buildings includes replacing gas furnaces, gas boilers, and conventional HVAC systems fueled by natural gas or heating oil.
-Conventional HVAC systems should be replaced with electric (or renewable energy-based) heat pumps and electric (and/ or renewable) HVAC units.
+Electrification of buildings includes replacing conventional HVAC systems fueled by natural gas or heating oil (gas furnaces, gas boilers).
+Conventional HVAC systems should be replaced with electric (or renewable energy-based) heat pumps and/ or electric HVAC units.

 Building electrification also involves ensuring that all other major building appliances are replaced with electric or renewable versions, such as electric water heaters or solar water heaters (among other efficient building appliances such as electric heat pumps or geothermal heat pumps).